FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 {{#include ../../../examples/predicates/src/lib.rs:predicate_send}}
 ```

-To spend the funds that are now locked in the predicate we have to provide two out of three signatures whose public keys match the ones we defined in the predicate.
+To spend the funds that are now locked in the predicate, we have to provide two out of three signatures whose public keys match the ones we defined in the predicate.
 In this example, the signatures are generated from an array of zeros.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_signatures}}